Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 When the end-level item is passed:
 - The camera locks in position.
 - `STATE_CUTSCENE` is enabled.
-- Once any animation the end-level item has completed ends, display the "you win this level" bit.
+- Once any animations for the end-level end, display the "you win this level" bit.
-- Calculate scores, bonuses here etc.
+- Calculate appropriate scores, bonuses here etc.
 - Anything else before...
 - ...Changing level (or whatever).

-# 2: THE PLAYER SCENE; NODES AND SCRIPT(S)
+# THE PLAYER SCENE; NODES AND SCRIPT(S)

 ## In general